Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/wall.md

 Also on this panel is the Indexer Lights brightness knob, which controls relative illumination of the AoA indexers on both sides of the windscreen.
-Marked positions are DIM and BRT (bright), with highest level to the right of the knob.
+Marked positions are DIM and BRT (bright), with the highest level to the right of the knob.

+For further information on the lighting see the [Lighting chapter.](../../../systems/lighting.md)

 ## Circuit Breaker Panel